 - Prolonged exposure to cold water

 - Prolonged exposure to intense heat and sun

 Although our guides have considerable experience, water mishaps can happen on any rafting adventure.
 Unplanned swims from falling out of the raft happen throughout each season.
 There is the occasional flipping of the small non-motorized rafts.
 On rare occurrences, even the larger motor rafts have flipped.
 Most injuries are due to improper hand holds and bracing while going through the rapids, and bumps, bruises, cuts and scrapes from the jostling in the raft often occur.
 Fortunately, most unplanned swims are uneventful (though adrenaline-filled) and often result in exciting memories and stories!

 Here’s what we do to moderate the risks:

 Though risk always exists, we reduce it by having skilled, experienced and certified guides, well-maintained gear and proper safety equipment.
-Our guides are Grand Canyon National Park certified and vetted by AzRA before being hired as river guides.
+Our guides are vetted by AzRA before being hired as river guides, and we follow all certifications and experience required by the Grand Canyon National Park Service.
 We supply you with Coast Guard approved personal flotation devices (PFDs/lifejackets) that must be worn at all times on the river.
 Your guides will instruct you on how to keep your lifejackets snug and provide guidance on what happens if you inadvertently end up in the water or experience a raft flip.
 Our guides will provide instruction and guidance while on the rafts, as well as describe your roles while in the raft and going through rapids.
 Our guides may even offer practice swims in less-demanding rapids, which can be used for safety training, and to help you feel comfortable in the water.
 Plus, you might find that it can be fun to swim in these small rapids!

 Your involvement is important in moderating risk too!
 Here’s what you can do: